 General Information About Mycosis Fungoides and the Sézary Syndrome

 The prognosis of patients with MF/SS is based on the extent of disease at presentation (stage).
 The presence of lymphadenopathy and involvement of peripheral blood and viscera increase in likelihood with worsening cutaneous involvement and define poor prognostic groups.
 The median survival following diagnosis varies according to stage.
 Patients with stage IA disease have a median survival of 20 or more years.
 The majority of deaths for this group are not caused by, nor are they related to, MF.
-In contrast, more than 50% of patients with stage III through stage IV disease die of MF, with a median survival of less than 5 years.[5-7] A report on 1,798 patients from the SEER database found an increase in second malignancies (standardized incidence ratio of 1.32; 95% confidence interval, 1.15–1.52), especially for Hodgkin and non-Hodgkin lymphoma and for myeloma.
+In contrast, more than 50% of patients with stage III through stage IV disease die of MF, with a median survival of less than 5 years.[5-7] A report on 1,798 patients from the National Cancer Institute's Surveillance, Epidemiology, and End Results Program (SEER) database found an increase in second malignancies (standardized incidence ratio of 1.32; 95% confidence interval, 1.15–1.52), especially for Hodgkin and non-Hodgkin lymphoma and for myeloma.

 Typically, the natural history of MF is indolent.
 Symptoms of the disease may present for long periods, an average of 2 to 10 years, as waxing and waning cutaneous eruptions prior to biopsy confirmation.
 MF/SS is treatable with available topical and/or systemic therapies.
 Curative modalities, however, have thus far proven elusive, with the possible exception of patients with minimal disease confined to the skin.

-Cutaneous disease typically progresses from an eczematous patch/plaque stage covering less than 10% of the body surface (T1) to plaque stage covering 10% or more of the body surface (T2), and finally to tumors (T3) that frequently undergo necrotic ulceration.[4,10] SS is generally felt to be an advanced form of MF with generalized erythroderma (T4) and peripheral blood involvement at presentation.
-However, there is some disagreement over whether the MF and SS are actually variants of the same disease.
-Cytologic transformation from a low-grade lymphoma to a high-grade lymphoma sometimes occurs during the course of these diseases and is associated with a poor prognosis.[12,13] A common cause of death during the tumor phase is sepsis from Pseudomonas aeruginosa or Staphylococcus aureus caused by chronic skin infection with staph species and subsequent systemic infections.References
+Cutaneous disease typically progresses from an eczematous patch/plaque stage covering less than 10% of the body surface (T1) to plaque stage covering 10% or more of the body surface (T2), and finally to tumors (T3) that frequently undergo necrotic ulceration.[4,10] SS presents with generalized erythroderma (T4) and peripheral blood involvement.
+However, there is some disagreement about whether the MF and SS are actually variants of the same disease.
+There is consensus that patients with SS have a poor prognosis (median survival of 4 years).
+Cytologic transformation from a low-grade lymphoma to a high-grade lymphoma sometimes occurs during the course of these diseases and is associated with a poor prognosis.[13,14] A retrospective analysis of 100 cases with large-cell transformation found reduced disease-specific survival with extracutaneous transformation, increased extent of skin lesions, and CD30 negativity.
+A common cause of death during the tumor phase is sepsis from Pseudomonas aeruginosa or Staphylococcus aureus caused by chronic skin infection with staph species and subsequent systemic infections.References

 - Girardi M, Heald PW, Wilson LD: The pathogenesis of mycosis fungoides.
 N Engl J Med 350 (19): 1978-88, 2004.
 [PUBMED Abstract]